 Generally, cockatiels begin to mimic sounds around 3 to 6 months of age, although some may start earlier or later.
 However, it may take several months or even a year or more for a cockatiel to develop a vocabulary of recognizable words or phrases.

 It’s important to note that not all cockatiels are able to learn to talk, and even those that do may only learn a few words or phrases.
 Additionally, males are more likely to talk than females, although this is not a hard and fast rule.
 The amount of time and effort spent in training your cockatiel can also play a significant role in its ability to learn to talk.

 If you’ve never taught words or music to a bird before, the suggestions below will help.
 Start practicing with your ‘tiel(s) while wearing your patience cap!

-Before you begin training, be certain that your bird is in good health and feels at ease with your presence.
+Before you begin training of cockatiels talk, be certain that your bird is in good health and feels at ease with your presence.

 Pick your phrases

 When selecting a phrase or song to teach your cockatiel, keep in mind that it must be brief.
 They’re not good at lengthy and complex talks.

 When it comes to speaking, you don’t want to use words that the bird doesn’t understand.
 Things like “hi-hi!” when approaching the cage and “bye-bye” when leaving work are fine.
 Simple things such as “hi bird,” “beautiful bird,” or the cockatiel’s name are best.